 Quality Assurance and Guidelines

-There exists auto-annotation tools and models that can label images automatically, usually in a fraction of the time necessary by humans.
-Still, human data annotators are preferred because they produce the highest quality datasets.
+There exist auto-annotation tools and models that can label raw data automatically, usually in a fraction of the time necessary by human professionals.
+Still, human data annotators are superior because they produce the highest quality datasets.
 As a data annotator, your highest responsibility is to beat the machine in terms of labeled dataset quality in a reasonable time.

-This means checking your labeled datasets for accuracy and resolving labeling conflicts and ambiguities, often collaborating with other image labelers or data analysts.
+This includes checking your annotated data for accuracy and resolving labeling conflicts and ambiguities, often collaborating with other image labelers and data analysts.
 You are expected to follow annotation guidelines to maintain uniformity across the labeled dataset.

 Collaboration, Iteration, Feedback